ISET/isethdrsensor/README.md

 - `*_skymap.exr`: Sky and global illumination
 - `*_instanceID.exr`: Encodes object instance IDs for segmentation

-Each scene also has an associated `.mat` file that stores metadata such as depth map, segmentation map and a list of object names.
+The associated `.mat` file stores metadata such as depth map, segmentation map and a list of object names.

 ## Contributing